Chihuahua Club of America Eukanuba Regional

 Linda George,AKC Licensed Judge

 (reprint permission from ShowSight magazine and Aramedia Group)

 I bought my first Chihuahua in 1969 and have been showing and breeding them ever since.
 Chihuahuas are my passion and the only breed I have been actively involved with.
 I have been judging them for the last several years.
-As chair or co-Chair of the Chihuahua Club of America Judges Education Committee, the last seven or eight years it has been my great pleasure to give seminars and mentor at shows in many areas of the country.
+It has been my great pleasure to give seminars and mentor at shows in many areas of the country.

 One of the things that comes up frequently during seminar discussions is how to prioritize various aspects of Chihuahuas.
 Many people have said that Chihuahuas are a “head” breed.
 I agree that head is a very important part of being a Chihuahua, but our breed is so much more than that.
 To give a little historical perspective and help with prioritization, I like to reference the point system.
 When the standard was revised in 2008 AKC discouraged including a point system.
 It is certainly understandable with some standards that had three points for eyes, two points for nose, one point for each toenail, etc. etc. A little exaggerated but to make a point, these point systems were unworkable and without practical value.
 The Chihuahua system was different in being broader in scope and, I believe, helpful in pointing out what the writers of the standard considered to be important.
 It was divided into five equal parts:

 - Head including teeth and ears.

 - Coat for both coats

 As you can see head accounts for 20% when judging a Chihuahua and after judging dogs throughout the country the last few years, I believe we are in good shape in that area.
 Generally heads are round domed with good muzzle length, although I have a little concern about the tendency of ears and eyes being a bit small.
 Below is a photo of one of the most beautiful Chihuahua heads I’ve ever seen.